eestrada/pygdrived/README.md

 TODO: Maybe build a simple Tk of Qt GUI for configuration purposes?

 TODO: Figure out how to create a notification bar icon (ala Dropbox for Nautilus).
-Make this Desktop Manager agnostic.
+Make this Desktop Manager agnostic, if at all possible.